 The Writing and Literature program trains students to think and write critically about literature, write journalism, and compose poems, plays, and stories.

-The BMCC Writers Guild allows writers to share their work, meet fellow writers, and participate in activities and events such as invited speakers within the writing profession and open mic events, etc. The Writers Guild also publishes a journal of literature and art.
-For more information about this and other student organizations, contact the Organization of Student Activities.
+The BMCC Writers Guild allows writers to share their work, meet fellow writers, and participate in activities and events such as invited speakers within the writing profession and open mic events.
+The Writers Guild also publishes a journal of literature and art.

 The English Department presents the annual Working Writers series of author talks.
 Check the events calendar for future listings.

 All BMCC students are required to take English 101 and English 201 (or English 121 which combines both).
 Liberal Arts students are required to take one three-credit course beyond English 201.
-This requirement may be fulfilled by an English III course or by literature courses offered in the Center for Ethnic Studies (African-American, Asian-American, and Latino/a literature).
+This requirement may be fulfilled by an English III course or by literature courses offered in the Department of Ethnic and Race Studies (African-American, Asian-American, and Latino/a literature).